 Synchronous chat can be especially challenging for some learners.
 Those with learning or cognitive disabilities may have a difficult time keeping up with the multiple conversations taking place at once between chat participants .
 Users of assistive technology may also not be able to keep up with the fast pace and flow of the conversation due to limitations in either their technology or the accessibility of the chat interface.

-The University of Southern Maine recommends alerting learners as early as possible that an online course requires synchronous chats.
+You should alert learners as early as possible that an online course requires synchronous chats.
 Learners can then make an informed decision based on their previous experience with synchronous chat and bring up any concerns they have to the attention of the instructor.
 Another recommendation is to do a trial run of the chat system with the learner to determine how well the interface works with assistive technology.
 Based on the findings from the trial, you can do further research into the accessibility of the chat system or consider alternatives.
 One is to provide a recording of the session along with a transcript of the text chat that can be reviewed later.

 Equipment or system where principal function is creation, conversion, duplication, control, display, interchange, transmission, reception, or broadcast of data.View in glossary